 Bidding behaviour

 From auction theory we have a few expectations.
-We expect that if only a single firm can credibly develop the lot with a 12million subsidy, and this firm is aware they are the only one who can do so, then we would expect this firm to bid as close to zero as possible.
-This is because it has no incentive to bid any higher than it has to secure a lot.
+We expect that if only a single firm can credibly develop the lot with a Euro 12million subsidy, and this firm is aware they are the only one who can do so, then we would expect this firm to bid as close to zero as possible.
+The provider has no incentive to bid any higher than it has to secure a lot because it does not face any competition, as such, its optimal strategy would consist in minimizing its bid.
 On the other hand, if there are two firms who can credibly develop this project, then we expect the bidding behaviour to be about half of what the project is worth to them, which in this case would be 12million+NPV (which we expect to be negative as it includes fixed costs).
 So if the NPV of the project is -2million, we would expect that two bidders will opt for 5million as their bid.
 If there are 3 bidders, then we expect them to bid ¾ of the value, so 7.5million, and if there are four equally credible bidders, we expect them to bid 4/5 of their value, or 8million.

 What will be the effect of the retail price bid?
 In general, it is expected that the lower the retail bid, the correspondingly lower will be the bid for the lot.
 The scheme could use a desired price index as a starting bid or it could just fix a low price form the beginning.
 Nevertheless, this should carefully be weighted against the risk that the 12million+NPV amount does not go into negative territory as this could mean the operators do not participate.
 In general, the government must make a decision for the length that the retail price bid will commit the firm to charging this said price.
 For instance, if they bid for providing internet services for 30 euros a household, are they legally mandated to keep this up for 5, 10, 15 years?
 This also needs to be carefully crafted such that the provider does not wish to simply rent this out to a competitor who is not bound by such an agreement.
 In other words, the constraint must apply to anyone using this network.
 A similar obligation must be imposed for the number of households that the operators have committed to serve.

-Finally, the coverage of the network is another criterion the government considers important.
+Finally, the coverage of the target area is another criterion the government considers important.
 Specifically, the government aims to use the number of buildings connected as the measure of success.
 The coverage aspect should be considered complementary to the retail price.
 For example, suppose the bid takes the following form (retail price, lot price, coverage).
 If the government deems that (20 euros per person, 10million, 20k buildings) is equally as attractive as (40 euros a person, 8million bid, 20k buildings), then an increase in coverage, say from 20 to 22 in both packages, should lead the government to prefer the first package to the second.
 This is because those extra two thousand buildings will receive the service at a lower retail price and hence the program should be better for consumers.
 Note that from the point of view of the company, the monetary transfer is all that matters, that is, there is no sense in using the subsidy amount as a criterion, since the lot price already encompasses the net transfer of cash from the government to the company (if subsidy>lot price) or from the company to the government (if subsidy<lot price).

 Suggested selection criteria